paperwm/PaperWM/README.md

 # PaperWM #

-PaperWM is an experimental gnome shell extension providing scrollable tiling of windows and per monitor workspaces.
+PaperWM is an experimental [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension providing scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

-While technically an extension it's to a large extent built on top of the Gnome desktop rather than merely extending it.
+While technically an [extension](https://wiki.gnome.org/Projects/GnomeShell/Extensions) it's to a large extent built on top of the Gnome desktop rather than merely extending it.

 ## Installation